araki-ka/resume/README_EN.md

   - Business
   - Finance
   - History, Philosophy, and other liberal arts
+- Discuss the topic and provide a book review
+- Reading Groups

 ## What do I want to do?

 ### I want to utilize safely and securely with Data with high social contribution

 I am thinking of;

 - Can I provide a safe and secure data platform?
 - Can I get the right data in a sustainable and continuous way without depriving humans of disposable time?
 - Can I work with and educate people about laws such as the Privacy Act and GDPR?